EsperLiu/BLE_Connection_PQKE/README.md

 ---

-## Scope

-This project focuses on:

-- BLE connection-based PQKE protocol design
-- ML-KEM integration into BLE GATT-based pairing flow
-- Fragmentation and MTU-aware transport of PQC artifacts
-- Empirical evaluation of computation vs communication overhead

----

 ## Warning

 This is a **research prototype**.

-It must not be used for:
-- production security systems
-- encryption of sensitive or real user data
+It must not be used for encryption of sensitive or real user data
-- deployment in safety-critical environments

 Cryptographic correctness is assumed at the algorithm level (ML-KEM), but system-level security hardening (authentication, replay protection, secure bootstrapping) is not fully implemented.